passive-radio/curp-py3pr32/readme.md

 1. Summary
     - The output computed under pr32 sourcecode was NOT the same as the one of v1.3.1.
     - The cause of this difference is assumed by comparing the outputs and the assumed casue is that numbers of rounding digits for floating point numbers are not the same.
-    - Quick servey towards scripts that might affect the rouding digits (e.g. cal_tc.py, compute.py, lib_acf.f90, sum_acf.py and etc..) couldn't find out the change of its number.
+    - Scripts that might affect the rouding digits are like ```cal_tc.py, compute.py, lib_acf.f90, sum_acf.py```.
-    - Thus, the cause was assumed that the version differencies of the dependent packages of CURP beween v1.3.1 and ver. develop branch.
+    - I used the same version of numpy, which is v1.16.6 at this time (previous calc was not), thus the cause of it is not arisen due to numpy scripts.

     The table below is the full result of this QA calculaton towards 00_0.
-    Left: residue-residue thermal conductibity obtained under ver. pr32 | Right: obtained under v1.3.1.
+    <b>Left: residue-residue thermal conductibity obtained under ver. pr32 | Right: obtained under v1.3.1.</b>
     You can see the number of rouding digits was probably increased from v1.3.1 to pr32.

     ```bash